 Space and Comfort

 The Sequoia 4 feels spacious.
 A 6'3" height profile and a larger than normal vestibule make the 58.1 sq ft footprint feel grand.
 And when you prop up the awning, it feels even better.
 However, the tent's dimensions don't allow for much more than a full and twin air mattress, leaving only a foot or so for standing.
 If you plan to pack a family of four in this tent, be sure to pack light and leave the dogs in the vestibule.
-Nine pockets can be found inside the tent; two are quite large and are found above the back door.
+You can find nine pockets inside the tent; two are quite large and are found above the back door.
 The included footprint also has an extended area that extends past the door, a perfect place to take off your shoes before entering.

 Part of being comfortable is privacy, and while you will have plenty of privacy with the rainfly on, the large mesh front leaves everything exposed once it's removed.
-Something to keep in mind if you are car camping in hot weather near other folks.
+If you are car camping in hot weather near other folks, this is something to keep in mind.

 The Sequoia 4 is a hot weather machine.
 Even with the rainfly on, you have two vents and can roll up the sides to expose two large windows.
 With the rainfly off, you are free to stare into the sky and enjoy an evening breeze.
-When the weather turns, this tent will need to be fully staked and guylined.
+This tent will need to be fully staked and guy-lined when the weather turns.
 This is true for all tents, but with the Sequoia, the large side profile tends to catch more wind than it deflects.
 Additionally, you can feel the wind coming inside because the rainfly only comes down partially on the sides.

 Ease of Use

-The North Face Sequoia 4 is a sound 4-person tent, perfect for warm weather and lots of sun.
+The North Face Sequoia 4 is a good 4-person tent, perfect for warm weather and lots of sun.
 It's tall, roomy, and capable of housing a family comfortably.
-With nearly a third of the top being mesh, sky views and star gazing are totally doable while protected from bugs.
-The vestibule is a great addition, able to hold lots of gear and usable as an awning on hot days.
-The included footprint is a bonus, though not quite the right size.
-If the rainfly covered the windows just a bit more and the shape was a bit less vertical, this tent would be a bit more intriguing.
+If the rainfly covered the windows just a bit more and the shape was less vertical, this tent would be more intriguing.
 Add in the cheaper stakes, strange door storage, odd bag, and poles that pop out of place, and it falls just a little short.
-Still, all things considered, this is a quality option for casual camping.

 — Rob Gaedtke